gramps-project/gramps-web-docs/docs/administration/sync.md

 - If an object is different but changed after **t** only in one database, sync to the other one (assume modified object)
 - If an object is different but changed after **t** in both databases, merge them (assume conflicting modification)

-This algorithm is simple and robust as it does not require tracking syncrhonization history.
+This algorithm is simple and robust as it does not require tracking synchronization history.
 However, it works best when you *synchronize often*.